A team of scientists in Germany has set out to address one of the most burning issues in hair loss

 In vitro growth inhibited

 affects at least 50 per cent of men by the time they are 50.
 “In vitro,” it states, “testosterone and oestrogen inhibit hair growth, suggesting that scalp hair growth may be controlled by these sex hormones.”

-The team’s study took place across north-eastern Germany and involved 373 men, whose levels of sex hormones and hair shedding were both measured.
+took place across north-eastern Germany and involved 373 men, whose levels of sex hormones and hair shedding were both measured.
 After applying various important adjustments (such as age and other factors) to ensure accurate results, the team concluded that there were no significant associations between testosterone levels and hair loss in men.

 “Previous studies with smaller sample sizes yielded similar negative findings,” it states.

 as these are the areas affected by hereditary hair loss.
 Ultimately if left untreated, this can also lead to baldness in these areas.
 However, because of DHT's close association with testosterone, people have often wondered if high testosterone levels equated to high levels of DHT and, perhaps, an increased in sensitivity to it.

 DHT blocker for male hair loss prevention

-helps to stop the creation of DHT in the first place; this is known as a 'DHT blocker' and is only suitable for men aged 18 and over.
+helps to stop the formation of DHT in the first place; this is known as a 'DHT blocker' and is only suitable for men aged 18 and over.
 By inhibiting DHT this medication can help to prevent baldness

-In addition to these medications, Belgravia clients’ treatment courses are often further augmented by a number of Hair Growth Boosters such as the HairMax LaserComb
+In addition to these established medications, treatment courses can be further augmented by a number of supplementary hair growth products such as the HairMax LaserComb

-The first signs of hairloss for most men will be the appearance of thinning hair around the front or top of the head, or, perhaps, an increase in the number of hairs spotted in the plughole.
+for most men will be the appearance of thinning hair around the front or top of the head, or, perhaps, an increase in the number of hairs spotted in the plughole.
 Treatment courses are usually most effective and tend to produce quicker results when started during these early signs of shedding, so a speedy and proactive response is recommended for any man who wants to keep his hair.
 Though as long as the follicles are still functioning, even if the hair is thinning, there is help available.